Yates Liquid Copper Fungicide Concentrate

 Alternaria solani

-Early Blight of tomatoes is a fungal disease that most often affects tomatoes, potatoes, capsicums and eggplants.
+Early Blight (also known as Target Spot) is a fungal disease that most often affects tomatoes, potatoes, capsicums and eggplants.
+It can affect seedlings, but is most often seen on mature plants.

 Share